dynatrace-oss/opentelemetry-metric-dotnet/README.md

 This means that if attributes of any other type are used, they will be **ignored** and **only** the string-valued attributes are going to be sent to Dynatrace.

+### Histograms

+OpenTelemetry Histograms are exported to Dynatrace as statistical summaries consisting of a minimum and maximum value, the total sum of all values, and the count of the values summarized. `min` and `max` values are not directly available on the metric data point as of [1.2.0 of the .NET SDK](https://github.com/open-telemetry/opentelemetry-dotnet/releases/tag/core-1.2.0).
+This exporter performs estimations based on the boundaries of the first and last buckets that contain values.